Andrettin/Wyrmsun/readme.txt

 - Added Prague map.
 - Added Salzburg map.
 - Added Fjalar's and Galar's Hall map.
+- The Shorbear Clan now starts with a stronghold instead of a mead hall in the Shorbear Hills map.

 * Miscellaneous
 - Three new unit settings have been added to the Single Player Game Setup: Basic Squad (four infantry units), Improved Squad (three infantry units and two ranged units) and Advanced Squad (five infantry units, three ranged units and one siege weapon).